deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 # C++ coroutines: an intro

 I don’t feel comfortable writing yet another c++20 coroutines introduction.
-That is because there are already a bunch of really good resources.
-I like [[1, 7, 3-5]](#references), and the [cppref page][coro-cppref].
+That is because there are already a bunch of excellent resources.
+I like [1,3-5,7](#references) below.

 For what follows, I assume we agree on the points below.
-- To _suspend_ is to stop the current execution for a while and execute something else
-- A _suspension_ might happen only inside a _coroutine function_
-- A _coroutine function_ is a function with a specific return type that has keywords like `co_{await,yield,return}` inside its body
+- To _suspend_ is to stop the current execution for a while and execute something else.
+A _suspension_ might happen only inside a _coroutine function_.
+A _coroutine function_ is a function with a specific return type that has keywords like `co_{await,yield,return}` inside its body

-- Every time a _coroutine function_ is created, a _memory region_ for its locals and state of execution will be allocated
+- Every time a _coroutine function_ is created, a _memory region_ for its locals and state of execution will be allocated.
+We will informally call this memory region as well as the code inside the coroutine function the _coroutine frame_
-- This _memory region_ can be loosely called _the coroutine frame_

-- We use `co_await` keyword to say to the compiler that we _may_ suspend here
-- `co_yield` is actually `co_await promise.yield_value`
-- `co_return` is a bit more involved, but does `co_await` in the end
+- We use `co_await` keyword to say to the compiler that we _may_ suspend here.
+The `co_yield` keyword is actually `co_await promise.yield_value`.
+The `co_return` keyword is a bit more involved, but does `co_await` in the end

 # Generator

-A simple example of a coroutine is a generator.
-It is typically used as follows:
+A basic example of a coroutine is a generator.
+It's typically used as follows:
 ```c++
 generator SimpleYields(int x, int y) {
   co_yield x;